DasserBasyouni/MyPrivateSourceApps/README.md

 -  [x]  All Projects are using AndroidX implementation.
 -  [x]  All Projects are written with the standards of high-quality code.
 -  [x]  All Projects are awar of Android lifecycle.
+-  [x]  All Projects are compatible with Java 8 .

 ---
 <h2> <img align="left" src="Icons/Alex.png" width="128" height="128">